reg-viz/reg-puppeteer-demo/README.md

 ?
 Threshold, ranges from 0 to 1.
 Smaller value makes the comparison more sensitive.
 0
 ```

-Next tell reg-suit S3 bucket to publish snapshot images.
+Next tell where our S3 bucket is(reg-suit uses the S3 bucket to store snapshot image files).
 If answer yes to the "Create a new S3 bucket Yes" question, the init command creates a new bucket.

 If you are not ready AWS account, you can re-configure it via `npx reg-suit prepare --plugin publish-s3`.